sofiia-tesliuk/SolvingEquation_Assembler/README.md

 # SolvingEquation_Assembler

-Функція приймає вказівник на два масиви 32-бітних floating point чисел, розв'язує рівняння a*x + b = 0, та зберігає результат у третій, переданий їй масив.
+Function receives pointers to two arrays of 32-bit floating point numbers.
+Solves the equation a*x + b = 0, and saves the result to the third received array.